d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 ## Encoder

-Technically speaking,
-the encoder transforms an input sequence of variable length into a fixed-shape *context variable* $\mathbf{c}$, and encodes the input sequence information in this context variable.
+Recall that the encoder transforms an input sequence of variable length into a fixed-shape *context variable* $\mathbf{c}$ (see :numref:`fig_seq2seq`).
-As depicted in :numref:`fig_seq2seq`, we can use an RNN to design the encoder.

-Let's consider a sequence example (batch size: 1).
+Consider a single sequence example (batch size 1).
-Suppose that
-the input sequence is $x_1, \ldots, x_T$, such that $x_t$ is the $t^{\mathrm{th}}$ token in the input text sequence.
+Suppose that the input sequence is $x_1, \ldots, x_T$, such that $x_t$ is the $t^{\mathrm{th}}$ token.
 At time step $t$, the RNN transforms the input feature vector $\mathbf{x}_t$ for $x_t$ and the hidden state $\mathbf{h} _{t-1}$ from the previous time step into the current hidden state $\mathbf{h}_t$.
 We can use a function $f$ to express the transformation of the RNN's recurrent layer:

 $$\mathbf{h}_t = f(\mathbf{x}_t, \mathbf{h}_{t-1}). $$

-In general,
-the encoder transforms the hidden states at all the time steps into the context variable through a customized function $q$:
+In general, the encoder transforms the hidden states at all time steps into a context variable through a customized function $q$:

 $$\mathbf{c} =  q(\mathbf{h}_1, \ldots, \mathbf{h}_T).$$

-For example, when choosing $q(\mathbf{h}_1, \ldots, \mathbf{h}_T) = \mathbf{h}_T$ such as in :numref:`fig_seq2seq`,
-the context variable is just the hidden state $\mathbf{h}_T$ of the input sequence at the final time step.
+For example, in :numref:`fig_seq2seq`, the context variable is just the hidden state $\mathbf{h}_T$ corresponding to the encoder RNN's representation after processing the final token of the input sequence.

-So far we have used a unidirectional RNN to design the encoder, where a hidden state only depends on the input subsequence at and before the time step of the hidden state.
+In this example, we have used a unidirectional RNN to design the encoder, where the hidden state only depends on the input subsequence at and before the time step of the hidden state.
 We can also construct encoders using bidirectional RNNs.
 In this case, a hidden state depends on the subsequence before and after the time step (including the input at the current time step), which encodes the information of the entire sequence.

 Now let's [**implement the RNN encoder**].
 Note that we use an *embedding layer* to obtain the feature vector for each token in the input sequence.
-The weight
-of an embedding layer
-is a matrix
-whose number of rows equals to the size of the input vocabulary (`vocab_size`) and number of columns equals to the feature vector's dimension (`embed_size`).
+The weight of an embedding layer is a matrix, where the number of rows corresponds to the size of the input vocabulary (`vocab_size`) and number of columns corresponds to the feature vector's dimension (`embed_size`).
 For any input token index $i$, the embedding layer fetches the $i^{\mathrm{th}}$ row (starting from 0) of the weight matrix to return its feature vector.
-Besides,
-here we choose a multilayer GRU to implement the encoder.
+Here we implement the encoder with a multilayer GRU.

 ```{.python .input}
 %%tab mxnet